-Mr. Speaker, I was quite pleased to hear the minister talking about the Rankin Inlet longterm care facility for elders, and that it is actually going to go ahead.
+Mr. Speaker, I was pleased to hear the minister's comments regarding the progress towards building the long-term care facility in Rankin Inlet. (interpretation ends) I am confident that all of my colleagues will agree that our elders will be most comfortable in their homeland, closer to family and culture.

-(interpretation ends) I am confident that all of my colleagues will agree that our elders will be most comfortable in their homeland, closer to family and culture.
-Can the minister provide an update on what the staffing requirements will be at the Rankin Inlet long-term care facility?
+Can the minister provide an update on what the staffing requirements will be at the Rankin Inlet Long-term Care Facility?
 Thank you, Mr. Speaker.